apapath/HR-Analytics-Project/README.md

 ### Workforce Demographics

-1. **Gender Balance**:
+1. **Gender Balance**
    - Assess current gender distribution across the workforce.
    - Identify whether recruiting efforts should target a specific gender to maintain balance.

-2. **Age Distribution**:
+2. **Age Distribution**
    - Determine if the workforce composition is young or aging.
    - Develop strategies for hiring specific age groups.

-3. **Marital Status Trends**:
+3. **Marital Status Trends**
    - Analyze the distribution of marital status within the workforce.
    - Highlight potential demographic trends worth noting.

-4. **Departmental Alignment**:
+4. **Departmental Alignment**
    - Compare gender distribution in each department to the overall company distribution.

+---

 ### Performance Metrics

-5. **Department Comparisons**:
+5. **Department Comparisons**
    - Evaluate departments by attrition rates and salary distributions.

-6. **Tenure Balance**:
+6. **Tenure Balance**
    - Understand tenure distributions to identify gaps in experience levels.

+---

 ### Promotions and Layoffs

-7. **Promotion Goals**:
+7. **Promotion Goals**
    - Assess whether promotion targets are being met and identify areas for improvement.

-8. **Layoffs**:
+8. **Layoffs**
    - Evaluate performance-based layoffs and ensure they remain below company thresholds.

+---

 ### Attrition Analysis

-9. **Attrition Rate**:
+9. **Attrition Rate**
    - Calculate current attrition rates and uncover factors driving turnover.

-10. **Retention Trends**:
+10. **Retention Trends**
    - Determine whether employees are staying long-term or leaving prematurely.

-11. **Compensation and Services**:
+11. **Compensation and Services**
    - Assess how salary and company services influence attrition.

-12. **Demographic Correlations**:
+12. **Demographic Correlations**
    - Analyze how attrition correlates with factors like education, department, and tenure.

 ## 🎨 Features